 Today the farm seems almost idyllic.
-There are sheep grazing in a field, pigs and horses nestled in their pens, and ducks swimming in a peaceful stream.
-Then you remember those 10 enslaved people who were treated no better than the chattel.
+Sheep and horses graze the fields, pigs roll around in their pens, and ducks swim in the creek.
+Then you remember those 10 enslaved people who were treated worse than chattel.
 I visited during a drenching storm and reflected on the miserable conditions in which they lived.
 How sweet their first steps toward freedom must have been.

 The Booker T Washington National Monument is located around 25 miles from Roanoke, Virginia.
 For directions and opening hours, click here.
 If you are wondering what else there is to do in the area, check out my guide to Virginia’s Blue Ridge Mountains.